 [HISTORY: Adopted by the Township Committee of the Township of Franklin 3-12-1970 by Ord.
 No. 70-2 (Ch.
 15 of the 1988 Code).
 Amendments noted where applicable.]

 Land use — See Ch.
 220.

 Pursuant to the authority vested in the Township Committee of the Township of Franklin in the County of Hunterdon by virtue of N.J.S.A.
-40:56A-1 et seq., there is hereby established an Environmental Commission, to be known as the "Environmental Commission of the Township of Franklin in the County of Hunterdon," which shall consist of seven members appointed by the Mayor, one of whom shall be a member of the Municipal Land Use Board and all of whom shall be residents of said Township.
+40:56A-1 et seq., there is hereby established an Environmental Commission, to be known as the "Environmental Commission of the Township of Franklin in the County of Hunterdon," which shall consist of five members appointed by the Mayor, one of whom shall be a member of the Municipal Land Use Board and all of whom shall be residents of said Township.

 The members of the Commission shall serve without compensation except as hereinafter provided.

 The Mayor shall designate one of the members to serve as Chairman and presiding officer of the Commission.

 Terms of office of the first Commissioners shall be for one, two or three years, to be designated by the Mayor in making his appointments so that the terms of approximately 1/3 of the members will expire each year, and their successors shall be appointed for terms of three years and until the appointment and qualification of their successors.

 The Mayor or Township Committee may remove any member of the Commission for cause, on written charges served upon the member and after a hearing thereon at which the member shall be entitled to be heard in person or by counsel.

 A vacancy on the Commission occurring otherwise than by expiration of a term shall be filled for the unexpired term in the same manner as the original appointment.